daniel-QMTRY/daniel-QMTRY/README.md

 ## 👋 About Me

-I’m **Daniel Allen**, a Registered Nurse with 20+ years of experience and the founder of **QMTRY**, a minority-owned, compliance-driven healthcare analytics firm.
+I’m **Daniel Allen**, a Registered Nurse with 20+ years of experience and the lead analyst and compliance auditor for **QMTRY**, a minority-owned, compliance-driven healthcare analytics firm.
 I specialize in building **audit-ready data pipelines**, automating quality workflows, and modernizing healthcare systems through EHR integrations and regulatory reporting.

 My mission? **Turn complex clinical and claims data into clear, actionable intelligence** — whether for payers, providers, or public programs.